 Of course, there’s much more to buying a condo or townhome than personal preferences.
 Here's what residents and practicing physicians need to consider when buying an attached property.

 Townhomes and condos are both attached residences.
 Really just nicer, larger apartments at face value.
 But they are not the same.

 Townhome residents typically own the exterior of the home and the land it sits on.
 Townhomes are part of communities governed by a homeowners association (HOA).
 To maintain overall property values, HOAs enforce rules on:

 - Snow removal.

 - Maintenance of common areas.

 Condos are often cheaper than townhomes because they do not include land ownership.
-The condo community collectively owns all land, property exteriors and common areas.
-Like townhomes, HOAs governs condo developments.
+The condo community collectively owns all land, property exteriors, and common areas.
+Like townhomes, HOAs govern condo developments.

 - More paperwork.